-How to Get There,
+How to get there,

-and settings for
+and Settings for

-SatNav, Driving information
+SatNav and Driving information

 As well as naming the meeting point, such as "Newton Abbot Railway Station" we will also give a Grid Reference (SX 867 712 for the station) and usually a SatNav setting (TQ12 2JE if you've a train to catch).

-The Grid Reference should take you to within two or three hundred feet of the meeting point, but SatNav is only the location of the nearest postcode.
-In country areas, this may be a home or business half a mile or more away from where you need to be.
+The Grid Reference should take you to within two or three hundred feet of the meeting point, but SatNav may only be the location of the nearest postcode.
+In country areas, this could be a home or business half a mile or more away from where you need to be.
 One extreme case of this is Venford Reservoir on Dartmoor, where the nearest postcode is ¾ mile away as the crow flies, but almost 7 miles by road!
 Where this happens, we may show "Postcode too far away" instead of a SatNav setting.

 Some SatNavs, and many route-finding applications on smartphones or tablets, can take Latitude and Longitude instead of a postcode.
 Each value has several figures, and the pair are not as easy to keep in mind as a postcode (50.5300, -3.5997 for Newton Abbot station), but they do completely overcome the problem of the meeting point being some way away from the nearest home or business.
 Use the following buttons to choose how the SatNav entry is shown in the table.

-For most of our Forthcoming Walks (but not for Archive Walks), we offer Driving time and distance, starting from your choice of the six possible places shown below, one of which will be reasonably near over three quarters of our members.
+For most of our Forthcoming Walks (but not for Archive Walks), we offer Driving time and distance, starting from your choice of the six possible places shown below, one of which will be reasonably near to over three quarters of our members.
 Use the following buttons to choose your preferred town.

-Any options which you choose from those listed above will be stored by your browser programme, for use with the Forthcoming Walks, Past Walks Archive and Walk and Event Reports pages of this website.
 If you have more than one device, for example a computer and a smartphone, you will need to make your choices on each device, but they don't need to be the same on each device.